thomashoullier/bnd-pkg-merge/README.md

 ![Boundary package-merge diagram](doc/bnd-pkg-merge.svg)

+Please read [1] for the full explanation.
+It is not an easy read but I don't think I can do a better job at explaining the algorithm.

 ## Changes to the algorithm
 The boundary package-merge algorithm, can be improved in minor ways to increase performance.
 I took the benchmark case of encoding 100k symbols of random